2016 Stabæk Fotball season

-The 2016 season is Stabæk's third season back in the Tippeligaen following their relegation in 2012, their 20th season in the top flight of Norwegian football.
-Stabæk finished the previous season in third place, qualifying for the 2016–17 UEFA Europa League First qualifying round.
+The 2016 season was Stabæk's third consecutive season in the Tippeligaen following their relegation in 2012.
+It marked their 20th season in the top flight of Norwegian football.
+Stabæk had finished the previous season in third place, qualifying for the 2016–17 UEFA Europa League First qualifying round.

 Season Events

 Billy McKinlay resigned as manager on 8 July 2016, after being knocked out of the UEFA Europa League by Connah's Quay Nomads.

 Squad

 Out on loan

 For season transfers, see List of Norwegian football transfers winter 2014–15 and List of Norwegian football transfers summer 2015.